-She copied and renamed the file extensions of the photos to force-open them on an emulation suite of a hundred or so vintage programs.
+She copied and renamed the file extensions of the photos and then forced them to open on an emulation suite of a hundred or so vintage programs.
 Her glow screen vibrated as though it was more than just a projection, a custom alert she’d written for when the computer snagged a successful hit.
 In place of misinterpreted, jumbled characters, which is how text programs normally understood photos, she could see a hidden correspondence in plain language.

 She dug into the phone’s previous service information.
 A secondary, pink glow screen flashed: Julian Castro.